The Best Way to Greet Your Pet After Their Long International Journey

 What’s the deal with cats?

 Some felines love to cuddle and be with their person.
 Others are more aloof.
 But all cats can experience separation anxiety, just as dogs (and you) do.
-Your precious Persian will be happy to see you again, but she may not be obvious about it.
+Your precious Persian will be happy to see you again, but they may not be obvious about it.
 In fact, for many cats, it can take a few days before they’re ready to display that former loving feeling.

 Prepare your pet

-If your pet must spend some time in quarantine, you will probably be allowed to visit.
+If your pet must spend some time in quarantine, you might be allowed to visit.
 That can ease the transition for them – they will know you have not abandoned them!
 And will help you, too, seeing they are OK even though you are still apart.
 Then, when freedom arrives, you will both be ready for The Big Reunion.
 What a joyful day that will be.

 What’s next?
 Getting to know your new surroundings.